chucktee/Share/README.md

 This is a WIP of a remote sensor platform running on an Arduino.
 This is currently meant to monitor the battery health and use a Sainsmart relay to shutoff the battery if the charge falls below a critical rate.
 This helps save expensive SLA batteries that I have in various remote / solar powered projects such as my APRS iGATE.

+The Arduino(s) are to be controlled over an I2C bus from a Raspberry Pi which is running a web interface for all Arduinos out on the bus.

-This is written in a style where I would forsee sharing it with others to extend.
+This is written in a style where I would foresee sharing it with others to extend.

 - Monitors battery voltage through a voltage divider
 - Monitors temperature and humidity with a [DHT22 Sensor](http://www.adafruit.com/products/385?gclid=CL-95abFpMQCFQenaQodpaQAVA)